-During the testing in 2016, the City found one residential home that was at the action level or higher in the lead sampling results.
+During the testing in 2019, the City found 1 residential home that was at the action level or higher in the lead sampling results.
+We also found 1 home that failed to follow sampling protocol.
 At this time, we are working with this home to help them reduce their lead residual levels.
 The elevated lead level found in area homes is an isolated incident.
 In most cases, the results were indicative of an interior plumbing issue rather than a reflection of the source water.